 If I try to assign a string to an age variable, it is declared an int datatype.

 age = "Pirzada"; // OR age = name;

-The above statement will give a compile-time error because the string value cannot be assigned to an int type variable.
+The above statement will give a compile-time error because c# string variable value cannot be assigned to an int type variable.